code-423n4/2023-08-dopex-findings/data/ciphermarco-Analysis.md

 Since analyzing the architecture to achieve the sponsor's stated goals is beyond the scope of this audit, I believe it wouldn't add much value to dwell extensively on this topic.
 Nevertheless, the sponsor's statement underscores that the team is well-informed and ready to address this issue.

+#### 3.1.1 The `emergencyWithdraw` Functions

+In any case, it is pertinent to acknowledge the existence of the `emergencyWithdraw` functions within the contracts `UniV2LiquidityAMO`, `RdpxV2Core`, `RdpxDecayingBonds`, `PerpetualAtlanticVault`, and `RdpxReserve` (**out of scope**).
+In all these instances, access is restricted to addresses holding the `DEFAULT_ADMIN_ROLE` through the application of OpenZeppelin's `AccessControl` module.
+While these functions could prove invaluable in the event of a zero-day exploit or other emergencies, they introduce a noteworthy element of centralization.
+They deviate from the established logic governing value flow within the contracts, lacking any conditions other than possessing the specified administrative role.
+Consequently, these functions grant the potential for arbitrary extraction of the contract's value by admins.
+The extent to which this poses a centralization risk to the project hinges on the level of trust vested in the `DEFAULT_ADMIN_ROLE` and its potential impact on the contract through other means.

 ### 3.2 `contracts/core/RdpxV2Core.sol`